 - Real time (performance counter)

-If checked, dotTrace will disable JIT-inlining in order to get call stacks that closely resemble the structure of application's source code.
+Disable this option if you want dotTrace to turn off JIT-inlining and get call stacks that closely resemble the structure of application's source code.

 If checked, dotTrace will take into account time spent in profiler itself by taking more time samples.